World Music Theatre, Tinley Park, IL

 · Dance of the Sugar Plum Fairy tease in It's Ice

-· Linus and Lucy tease in Split Open and Melt
+· Linus and Lucy and Miss You teases in Split Open and Melt

 · Dixie tease in Run Like an Antelope

-· Theme from Speed Racer, Smoke on the Water, Kool Thing, and Mystery Achievement jams in You Enjoy Myself
+· Theme from Speed Racer, Smoke on the Water, Mystery Achievement, and On Broadway jams in You Enjoy Myself

-Noteworthy Jams: Divided Sky (highly recommended), It's Ice, Split Open and Melt, Run Like an Antelope (highly recommended), Sparks (highly recommended), Walk Away (highly recommended), Run Like an Antelope (highly recommended), Have Mercy (highly recommended), Run Like an Antelope (highly recommended), You Enjoy Myself
+Noteworthy Jams: Divided Sky, It's Ice, Split Open and Melt, Run Like an Antelope (highly recommended), Sparks (highly recommended), Walk Away (highly recommended), Run Like an Antelope (highly recommended), Have Mercy (highly recommended), Run Like an Antelope (highly recommended), You Enjoy Myself

 Average Song Gap: 4.58

 Notes: The Horse featured Trey on acoustic guitar.
-It's Ice contained a Dance of the Sugar Plum Fairy tease from Page and Melt contained a Linus and Lucy tease from Mike.
+It's Ice contained a Dance of the Sugar Plum Fairy tease from Page and Melt contained Miss You and Linus and Lucy teases from Mike.
 Antelope included a Dixie tease; the “Rye, Rye Rocco” lyrics were sung over the Have Mercy melody before the band kicked back into the Antelope ending.
 During Daniel Saw the Stone, Trey updated the crowd on the score of a pre-season football game.
-YEM contained brief jams based on the theme from Speed Racer, Smoke on the Water, Kool Thing (Sonic Youth), and quoting of Mystery Achievement (Pretenders).
+YEM contained brief jams based on the theme from Speed Racer, Smoke on the Water, and quoting of Mystery Achievement (Pretenders).
 On Broadway was briefly quoted during the YEM vocal jam.
 This show was officially released as Live Phish 07.

 Songs by Debut Year: